Wideband secure voice terminal

 Secure Terminal Equipment (STE).

-Crypto Museum is still looking for one or more Spendex-50 (DBT) units for our
+Crypto Museum is still looking for one or more Spendex-50 (DBT) units for its

 own collection.
 If possible, we would like to be able to demonstrate a